AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/manage-folders.md

 description: All of your folders are allocated in the left navigation sidebar on in the Folders tab.
 If a user from a different Workfront Proof account shares a folder with you (or shares proofs that are in a folder), the folder is also listed on the Folders tab.
 ---

-# Manage Folders in `Workfront Proof`
+# Manage Folders in Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 All of your folders are allocated in the left navigation sidebar on in the Folders tab.
-If a user from a different `Workfront Proof` account shares a folder with you (or shares `proofs` that are in a folder), the folder is also listed on the Folders tab.&nbsp;
+If a user from a different Workfront Proof account shares a folder with you (or shares proofs that are in a folder), the folder is also listed on the Folders tab.&nbsp;

 ## Managing Folders From the Account Folders Page

-The Account folders page shows you all folders in your account (including folders that have been shared with you by users in other `Workfront Proof` accounts) and allows you to manage them with ease.
+The Account folders page shows you all folders in your account (including folders that have been shared with you by users in other Workfront Proof accounts) and allows you to manage them with ease.

 <ol>
  <li value="1">Click <span class="bold">[Your account name] folders</span>&nbsp;in the left navigation sidebar.<br>This page shows the following information for each folder: